Canop/miaou/installation.md

 ## Get the repository
 You need to fetch the repository from github, either directly of after a fork.

-For example:
+For example if not forking:

 	git clone https://githup.com/Canop/miaou.git
 	cd miaou

 When you'll want to update Miaou later, you'll do

-	git pull upstream
+	git pull origin

 *TODO: explain how to deal with tagged stable releases*